Spinal manipulation and Chiropractic adjustment

 How is the treatment carried out?

 The therapy for spinal joint problems is of two different types.
 These are manipulation and mobilization.
-In spinal manipulation, the chiropractor physically adjusts the spine.
+In spinal adjustment, the chiropractor physically adjusts the spine.
 Using their hands, they correct the position of the vertebra or the joint.
 This is what causes the sound of a crack or pop.
 It is quite like when someone cracks their knuckles.
 Spinal mobilization uses less forceful movements.
 In this type, the joint or vertebra is ‘coaxed’ into place.
 Sometimes the practitioner uses a device called an activator.

 Is the treatment safe?

 The proper treatment is painless and very safe.
 This is why it is important that a certified chiropractor carries out the treatment.
-Chiropractors are the best suited to carry out spinal joint manipulation.
+Chiropractors are the best suited to carry out spinal adjustment.
 This is because they understand the bone and joint systems of the body.
 A certified chiropractor also understands whether manipulation is truly necessary.
 Their ability for diagnosis of physical ailments is what makes them singular in the physical therapy field.

-Spinal joint manipulation must only be carried out under doctor’s orders.
+Chiropractic adjustment must only be carried out under doctor’s orders.
 And always in the care of an expert and certified practitioner.